1995 Anderson Hills tornado: More tornado warnings

-From the highway, the tornado continued slightly north of east, tracking basically along Steger Road to near its intersection with McCollum Road.
+From the highway, the tornado continued slightly north of east, tracking along Steger Road to near its intersection with McCollum Road.
 It moved across farmland, then crossed Moores Mill Road just south of Moores Mill School (now known as Lynn Fanning School).
 Several windows at the school were shattered.
 East of here, the tornado caused damage on the south end of the Timberwind subdivision before crossing the Flint River between Meridianville and New Market.
 At 6:13 p.m., a Madison County Sheriff's deputy radioed that the tornado was passing over his car on Butler Road.
 Also at this time, a tornado warning was issued for Jackson County.
 The tornado continued east of here causing structural damage along Arnold Road and Noles Drive before crossing Mountain Fork.
 It then moved across Sharon Johnson Park, causing mostly tree and minor structural damage.
 It then struck several homes in the Colony Square subdivision before crossing Winchester Road in New Market.
 At this point, the tornado path became more easterly as it moved into the more rugged terrain of northeastern Madison County.
 It reached the Jackson County border at 6:21 p.m.
 All told, over 10,000 Huntsville Utilities customers lost power during the storm.